-- Talk positively about time they’ll spend with the other parent.
+- Talk positively about the time they’ll spend with the other parent.
 This will help them see the importance of being with both parents and know it's okay to go.

 - Pick up your children during a natural transition time in their day.
 Before or after an activity is a time they are used to switching gears.

 - Pick up your children without starting an argument with the other parent.
-If you can't, find a place such as school or daycare where you won’t have to interact with the other parent.
+If you can't, find a place such as a school or daycare where you won’t have to interact with the other parent.

 - Use a calendar.
 It helps show when they are in different households.

 - Don't make your children messengers.